Migrating to a new Liquidsoap version

 • rewrite_metadata should be rewritten using metadata.map

-• fade.inital and fade.final are not needed anymore
+• fade.initial and fade.final are not needed anymore

 • get_process_output is replaced by: process.read